• Skip to primary navigation

 Can I get acne treatment online?

-Yes, you can often get acne treatment online through virtual consultations.
-However, one of the advantages that Miiskin offers over competitors is that your consultation request will be handled by a board-certified dermatologist instead of a nurse practitioner or physician assistant, this ensures you only get the best treatment.
-Another advantage is that you only pay for the medication you use, you will not be enrolled in a monthly subscription.
+Yes, you can get acne treatment online through virtual consultations.
+One of Miiskin’s key advantages over competitors is that your consultation is reviewed by a board-certified dermatologist, not a nurse practitioner or physician assistant, ensuring you receive expert, dermatologist-level care.
+Via Miiskin, users can also order customized Foothills formulas, tailored specifically to their skin’s needs.
+In addition, pricing is competitive and transparent: you only pay for the medication you use, with no mandatory monthly subscription.

 How do online acne consultations work with Miiskin?